ihmeuw/vivarium/docs/source/concepts/lookup.rst

 **Method reference (string with** ``self::`` **):**
     A string of the form ``"self::method_name"`` that references a method on the component itself.
 The method should accept a ``builder`` argument and return the data.
-This is primarily for use in the `model specification YAML files <model_specification_concept>`_ where direct method references are not possible.
+This is primarily for use in :ref:`model specification YAML files <model_specification_concept>` where
+    direct method references are not possible.

 **External function reference (string with** ``module.path::`` **):**
     A string of the form ``"module.path::function_name"`` that references a function in another module.
 The function should accept a ``builder`` argument and return the data.
-This is primarily for use in the `model specification YAML files <model_specification_concept>`_ where direct method references are not possible.
+This is primarily for use in :ref:`model specification YAML files <model_specification_concept>` where
+    direct method references are not possible.